Bob with Chuck Yeager

 He's also on the hunt for a Douglas DC-4, and, most ambitious of all, a Boeing Model 314 Clipper - see here.

-After 28 years on a farm in Western Washington, where he and his wife Dot raised Suffolk sheep and Belgian draft horses for many years, Bob and Dot moved to their waterfront house on Puget Sound which he continues to remodel as a retirement home.
-He is a diligent photographer, genealogist and an avid amateur radio operator. ( W7DDD )
+After 28 years on a farm in Western Washington, where he and his wife Dot raised Suffolk sheep and Belgian draft horses for many years, Bob and Dot moved to their waterfront house on Puget Sound as a retirement home.
+Bob has remained in that house since Dot's sad passing in August 2021 after 51 years of marriage.
+He is a diligent photographer, writer, genealogist and an avid amateur radio operator. ( W7DDD )

 Click here for a You-Tube TV show on Bob's Activities